dudeperf3ct/reliable-agentic-rag/docs/Datapipeline.md

 - Sparse embedding: This class uses [BGEM3EmbeddingFunction](https://milvus.io/docs/embed-with-bgm-m3.md) embedding function part of [milvus-model](https://github.com/milvus-io/milvus-model) library as sparse embedding model.
 Support for using other sparse models is limited.

-- Full-text embedding: This class uses [BM25EmbeddingFunction](https://milvus.io/docs/embed-with-bm25.md) embedding function part of [milvus-model](https://github.com/milvus-io/milvus-model) library as full-text embedding model.
+- Full-text embedding (Keyword search): This class uses [BM25EmbeddingFunction](https://milvus.io/docs/embed-with-bm25.md) embedding function part of [milvus-model](https://github.com/milvus-io/milvus-model) library as full-text embedding model.
 BM25 can generate sparse embeddings by representing documents as vectors of term importance scores, allowing for efficient retrieval and ranking in sparse vector spaces.

 > [!TIP]
 > [embed.py](../agentic_rag/data_preprocess/embed.py) implements all the embedding approaches that contain functions to embed the dataset and input query.